dornad/GGJ2025/README.md

 # GGJ2025
-Repository for my entry to GGJ-2025.
+An entry to the 2025 Global Game Jam.

 # About this Game